Family History Writing Autobiography

 Does your life story read like it was straight out of a best-selling novel?

-Afterall, of all the things that we wish that our parents had left us, I believe, it is most likely more of their life story, experiences and memories.
+Of all the things that we wish that our parents had left us, I believe, it is most likely that they had told us more life story, experiences and memories.

 Our Little Ones